yhsong12345/Resnet_Cifar_10/README.md

 # ResNet_Cifar_10

 This is the practice for the implementation of ResNet.
-This model is trained with Cifar 10.
+Models are trained with Cifar 10.

 ## Prerequisites
 - Pytorch 2.0.1